bc889/parse-ports/README.md

     cd parse-ports
     ```

-3. Ensure that your log file (datain.txt) is placed in the project directory.

-4. Run the script using the following command:
+3. Run the script using the following command:

     ```bash
     python main.py
     ```

-5. The script will analyze the log file and print out the extracted port numbers.